personalcomputer/supermake/README.md

 Supermake is a simple makefile generator for C and C++ that goes above and beyond to _streamline_ and _simplify_ the entire tedious build process.

+Try it out with `supermake`.
+Really.
+Supermake is designed to do everything for you automatically with aggressive defaults.
+Run this and you'll go straight from all the sourcecode in your current directory to running software.
+As hard as running `python` or `ruby`, but C/C++.

-Try it out with `supermake --print`, which will automatically generate a makefile for the sourcecode in your current directory and print out the generated makefile to the console, without overwriting anything.
+If you already have a build system in place, just check what it would generate with `supermake` --print`, which will automatically generate a makefile for the sourcecode in your current directory and print out the generated makefile to the console, without overwriting anything.

 **For full proper usage information, see `supermake --help`.**